Contemporary Sports and Games (10452.1)

-Now in its second iteration, this unit is informed from evidence-based research and education.
-There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research and practice they are carrying out.
+Now in its third iteration, this unit is informed from evidence-based research and education.
+There are active researchers delivering this unit who are able to engage pre-service teachers in deep and active learning, and transmit to pre-service teachers their passion for the research and practice they are carrying out.
 The theoretical foundation of this unit is based on Mosston and Ashworth's (2008) Spectrum of Teaching Styles https://spectrumofteachingstyles.org/ with a secondary focus of blended pedagogical approaches through Metzler's Models of Instruction for Physical Education (2011).
-Together these two pedagogical frameworks form the foundations for the units about how students can deliver quality, contemporary Physical Education in secondary schools.
+Together these two pedagogical frameworks form the foundations for the units about how pre-service teachers can deliver quality, contemporary Physical Education in secondary schools.

 Provision of information to the group through Canvas:

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
-Students with general questions about unit content and assessment should use the discussion forums on Canvas.
+Pre-service teachers with general questions about unit content and assessment should use the discussion forums on Canvas.
 Students using the Canvas discussion forums should expect a reply within 2-3 business days (this excludes weekends).
-It is the responsibility of the student to ensure they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
-Students should ensure they check their student email regularly.
-The Canvas discussion forums will be checked by the Unit Convenor regularly.
+It is the responsibility of pre-service teachers to ensure they check for announcements on the unit's Canvas website (forum messages are also emailed to student email addresses only).
+Pre-service teachers should ensure they check their student email regularly.

 Use of student email account: